Taste the difference of ethically raised, sustainable lamb

 3-5 Chops - a mix of shoulder and sirloin (Casey’s favorite)

-3-4 lbs Ground Lamb (Excellent substitute for ground beef)
+3-4 packages of Ground Lamb (Excellent substitute for ground beef)

 1 bag of lamb bones (Great for soups or dog bones)